loafey/master-thesis/Thesis/Last_todo.md

 *FIXED* - 11.
 "To clarify further, the body of the lambda 𝑘((𝑦, 𝑥)) corresponds to the command 𝑐, in this case a function call. 𝑘 corresponds to the 𝑥 in 𝑥(𝑣), and (𝑦, 𝑥) is 𝑣." :=
               "In this case, the body k((y, x)) is a function call, which corresponds to a command in Lithium.
 The continuation k takes the reordered pair as input."
 12. 3.2 Kinds & types
-  13. "It is forbidden to construct a pair of two stacks": I don't understand what this means.
+  *FIXED: Reworded* - 13.
+"It is forbidden to construct a pair of two stacks": I don't understand
+      what this means.
 I see that the rules requires the first type in the pair type to be of kind "circle 1", but I lack intuition for why of what that may entail.